kondvit/Confusing-Maze/README.md

 # Confusing-Maze

-(Disclaimer)
-This is still work in progress, everything works just requires refactoring.

 ## Goal
 This project involves a random maze generation.
 The maze behaves in a way so that whenever you make a step in the maze it changes completely.
 Meaning, the walls in the maze appear and disapear around the player.
 The maze is pregenerated in the beginning of each game.